Business rates bills are calculated by multiplying the rateable value (RV) of an individual property by the appropriate multiplier.

 The Valuation Office Agency (VOA) maintains a rating list containing information on non-domestic properties within a billing authority area.
 It includes:

-- the address of the property;
+- the address of the property

-- a description code;
+- a description code

-- whether the property is partly domestic (a composite property);
+- whether the property is partly domestic (a composite property)

-- the property's rateable value.
+- the property's RV

-The rating list can be viewed online on the VOA website or in person at our Solihull Connect walk-in centres.
+The rating list can be viewed on the VOA website or in person at our Solihull Connect walk-in centres.

 What is the rateable value (RV)?

-What is the National Non-Domestic Multiplier?
+What is the national non-domestic multiplier?

-The multipliers (standard or small business) are 'rates in the pound' used to calculate your bill.
+The multipliers are 'rates in the pound' used to calculate your bill.
+They are set by government for each financial year.

 Revaluation